jessitron/jessitron.com/story.md

 [Impermanence](https://medium.com/@jessitron/deliberate-impermanence-b0c6a8d743ee): forgetting (and death)is crucial for progress

-[Seamaps](http://blog.jessitron.com/2015/04/charting-team-course-with-seamap.html): how I draw my work
+[Seamaps](https://www.youtube.com/watch?v=RCrKh3yvJR4&t=1s): how I prioritize, and scale the "why" of my work.
+That's the video; there's also an older [post](http://blog.jessitron.com/2015/04/charting-team-course-with-seamap.html).

 [Systems Thinking about WIT](http://blog.jessitron.com/2015/01/systems-thinking-about-wit.html): Why aren't there more women programmers?
 Because there are so few women programmers.